Here is a checklist of tasks you’ll need to deal with as a recent widow.

-- Make an appointment or have a phone call with your attorney, financial advisor and accountant and insurance agent.
+- Make an appointment or have a phone call with your attorney, financial advisor, an accountant, and insurance agent.
 What you need to remember is that you don’t have to go it alone.

-- Get at least 5 copies of the death certificates—
+- Get at least 5 copies of the death certificate.

 - Gather all the important documents such as birth and marriage certificates, powers of attorney, insurance policies, will, employee benefits, social security information and veteran’s benefits, etc.